 Speaking during the film’s premiere on Thursday, the British High Commissioner Michael Nevin, speaking on behalf of other diplomatic missions and honorary consuls, commended Malawi for playing her part in an international effort to reverse the decline of so many animal species and to fight against the illegal wildlife trade.

 Nevin said development partners are supporting Malawi on this campaign because tackling the illegal wildlife trade is a way to achieve multiple impacts given the connections to corruption and other organised crime.
-He said:

 There is extra international interest in Malawi’s efforts because wildlife crime today has become one of the major transnational organized criminal activities, alongside the trafficking of drugs, humans and weapons.
 It is the greatest threat to the survival of endangered species.